Human rights in Lebanon: Child labor

 Child labor is a problem.
 The minimum age for child employment is 13 years.
 However, 1.8 percent of children between the ages of 10 and 14 were working children, according to a report on the "State of the Children in Lebanon 2000" released by the Central Statistics Administration in 2002 in collaboration with UNICEF.
 Also, 90 percent of child laborers were not covered by any health insurance.

 According to the U.S. Department of Labor's report on the worst forms of child labor in Lebanon in 2013, children "engage in child labor in agriculture and in the worst forms of child labor in commercial sexual exploitation."
 Lebanese children worked in a variety of sectors and the categorical worst forms of labor included activities such as drug trafficking, armed guarding and forced begging, all of which were determined by national law as hazardous activities.
 Domestic service and sexual exploitation occurred sometimes as a result of human trafficking.

 Later in 2014, the Department's List of Goods Produced by Child Labor or Forced Labor reported tobacco as a good produced in such working conditions in the Lebanese agricultural sector.

 Child marriage

 The minimum marriage age varies by sect, but virtually both Muslim and Christian personal status laws allow child marriage.

 In 2021 the Supreme Islamic Sharia Council raised the minimum marriage age to 18 years.
-This only concerns Muslim Lebanese.